yuanqinong/Car-Parking-System/README.md

 ## Future Improvements

 - Implement computer vision technology to monitor the remaining car park lots and display the availability.
-- Introduce a detection zone where license plate recognition will only be triggered after a vehicle enters the designated area, preventing false detections.
+- Introduce a detection zone where license plate recognition will only be triggered after a vehicle enters the designated area, preventing false detections and improving accuracy.